Program Priority Goals

 NASW Board Regional Alignment

 Every six years, the Delegate Assembly considers realignment of the NASW Board’s national electoral regions.
-The 2023 DA will consider a proposal for realignment, if needed.
+The last alignment was completed in 2023 will not be part of the 2026 Delegate Assembly.